-Present Organization Original Tribal Groups in Lower Snake Territory Inundation by Lower Snake Reservoirs Nez Perce Tribe Nez Perce Indians living along the Clearwater River, and downstream along the lower Snake to Palouse River (north side) and Tucannon River (south side).
+Original Tribal Groups Inundation by Present Organization in Lower Snake Territory Lower Snake Reservoirs Nez Perce Tribe Nez Perce Indians living along the Clearwater River, and downstream along the lower Snake to Palouse River (north side) and Tucannon River (south side).
 Lower Granite.
 Little Goose.
 Lower Monumental.
-Yakama Indian Nation Palouse peoples living at the confluence of the Snake and Palouse Rivers and downstrean along the north riverbank.
+Yakama Indian Nation Palouse peoples living at the confluence of the Snake and Palouse Rivers and downstream along the north riverbank.
 Possibly other bands near the mouth of the Snake.
 Lower Monumental.
 Ice Harbor.
-Confederated Tribes of the Umatilla Indian Reservation Palouse peoples living at the confluence of the Snake and Palouse Rivers, and downstream along the north riverbank.
+Confederated Tribes of Palouse peoples living at the Lower Monumental. the Umatilla Indian confluence of the Snake and Ice Harbor.
+Reservation Palouse Rivers, and downstream along the north riverbank.
 Walla Walla peoples living from the mouth of the Tucannon River downstream along the south bank of the Snake River.
-Lower Monumental.
-Ice Harbor.